 The Clean Energy Technology Associate in Applied Arts and Sciences degree is designed to provide students with the theoretical and practical knowledge and skills necessary for a career in sustainable design, construction, maintenance and management.
-Upon completion of the degree, students are prepared for the Silicon Energy Manufacturing Solar Installation Certification and the National PV Installer Certification through the North American Board of Certified Energy Practitioners NABCEP.
+Upon completion of the degree, students are prepared for to take the the National PV Installer Certification test through the North American Board of Certified Energy Practitioners (NABCEP).
 Shoreline works with professional affiliates, advisory committees and accreditation guidelines to ensure students receive the knowledge and skills currently in demand for employment.

 Clean Energy Technology—What is it?

 The Clean Energy Technology program provides students with a background in alternative energy and an understanding of practices in high-performance and zero-energy building practices including alternative energy systems, green building techniques, and designing and installing residential and commercial electric, metering and control systems.
 Emphasis is on residential and commercial buildings with specialties in passive solar and sustainable (green) building Design and photovoltaic (solar electric) systems.
 A strong hands-on component is obtained through the use of Washington State University's Zero Energy House, which is permanently located on campus.

 Students who successfully complete this program should be able to: